placidanomaly/HPPrimeSightReduction/README.md

 After this setup, all the functions can be accessed by running the **Sight Reduction** program.

 # Using the Program

+## Units and Conventions
+The program relies on dates, times, positions, and other information to perform the calculations.
+Whenever a field is highlighted, the line at the bottom of the display will provide hints as to which unit and format should be used.
+The units are not consistent, they follow the conventions of sight reduction.
+For example positions are expressed in degrees, corrections are in arc minutes, and the semi-diameter of celestial bodies is expressed in arc seconds, so pay attention to the hints.

+### Position

+Positions are represented in latitude and longitude.
+They can be entered as

 ## Initialization \*IMPORTANT\*
 The first thing to do is to initialize lists and variables, set default values, and set the time and timezone of the calculator.
 This must also be done every time after editing a program even if no changes were made to it.
 Proceed as follows: